-Now, that sounds so easy now that I am writing this but in reality it was a long and painful process – getting to the point where it’s just too painful to go on, making the decision, announcing it and going through with it.
+Now, that sounds so easy now that I am writing this, but in reality it was a long and painful process – getting to the point where it’s just too painful to go on, making the decision, announcing it, and going through with it.
 I don’t know which part was more excruciating.
-Coming out at the other end though is all the reward.
+Coming out at the other end though was all the reward.

-Most people when they learned of my decision asked “why?” and my one-word-answer always was “authenticity”.
+Most people, when they learned of my decision, asked, “Why?” and my one-word answer was always “authenticity”.
 Authenticity is the single most important ingredient for a happy life.
-Of course, there are others; love and affection, passion, compassion… but all of these can not be developed or enjoyed to the fullest without authenticity.
+Of course, there are others: love and affection, passion, compassion… but all of these cannot be developed or enjoyed to the fullest without authenticity.
 Authenticity is about discovering and knowing who you are and living accordingly.
 Again, that sounds way easier than it is.
-There are many humans out there that go through life without ever even having approached the subject.
+There are many humans out there who go through life without ever even approaching the subject.
 They live, but at what cost.